Troubleshooting your iOS App Protection

 Jailbreak behavior not as expected

 The default behavior for App Shield is that jailbreak is reported only.
-If preferred this behavior can be modified at protection time so that jailbreak detection results in a hard exit.
+If preferred, this behavior can be modified at protection time so that jailbreak detection results in a hard exit.
 This updated behavior will take effect the next time the application is protected by App Shield.

 Problems with signing and extracting the application after protection

-The protected application is unsigned, as any existing signature was removed from the archive during the protection process.
+The protected application is unsigned as any existing signature was removed from the archive during the protection process.
 The application needs to be re-signed with your valid identity and app entitlements before distribution.

 Xcode uses the codesign command line tool to sign the application.
-To ensure valid signing, a script with the relevant codesign command(s) is auto-generated and packaged along with the archive.
+To ensure valid signing, a script with the relevant codesign command(s) was auto-generated and packaged along with the archive.
 It is mandatory to use this signing script.

 $ ./sign_archive.sh <identity>

-The script can also display a list of identities (private key + certificate) when called without arguments.
-The following shows the script being called with a sample :
+<identity> is your code signing certificate in your keychain.
+The script can also display a list of identities (private key + certificate) when it's called without arguments.
+The following shows the script being called with a sample <identity>.

 $ ./sign_archive.sh F10902278BC3BD7640DAAD8DB92294BC535AE825

-The list of identities (private key + certificate) can also be obtained by typing the following command in the terminal window:
+The list of identities (private key + certificate) can also be obtained by typing the following command in the terminal window.

 $ security find-identity -v -p codesigning